Call us 203-307-5500

 There is a difference between a toddler who protests naps as part of a boundary-testing phase and one who genuinely is not tired.
 If your child seems content, not overtired, and simply does not want to sleep during the day for weeks at a time, listen to what their body is telling you.

 While there is no magic number, dropping naps before age 3 is uncommon.
-The Sleep Foundation notes that less than 2.5% of toddlers stop napping before age 2.
 If your 2-year-old is resisting naps, it is more likely a phase or a sign that a schedule adjustment is needed rather than time to stop naps for your toddler altogether.

 How to Transition Away from Naps: 5 Strategies That Work